 As a certified stylista, you must be used to hearing the words, ‘Fabulous bag!’ everywhere you go.
 Louise Brooks once said, “A well-dressed woman, even though her purse is painfully empty, can conquer the world.”
-On the contrary, we sure are conquering the world (Girl Power!) but our handbags are usually anything but empty.
+On the contrary, we sure are conquering the world (Girl Power!), but our handbags are usually anything but empty.

 Meet Mo, your decluttering guru

 That’s where I come in.
 Hi Style Ravens, I am Mo, a Professional Organizer who is very much a global nomad.
 I currently live in Ghana with my husband and two beautiful daughters.
 When I am not decluttering a closet or pantry, you’ll find me listening to NPR podcasts in my spare time.
 I’ll be sharing organization and interior styling tips to help elevate your home and workplace.
-Trust me, with me on your case, you’ll never have a cluttered space again.
+Trust me, with me on your case, and you’ll never have a cluttered space again.
 Now, let’s get back to business.

 Less is More